How to single crochet for beginners step by step tutorial

 4. Repeat until you have 20 chains.
 Do not count the slip knot.

 Keep your chains loose and even.
-Tight chains make it really hard to work into them on the next row.
+Tight chains make it really hard to work into them on the next row — a common hurdle when mastering how to single crochet.

-Step 3: Insert Your Hook Into the Second Chain
+How Do You Complete Step 3: Insert Your Hook Into the Second Chain?

 Now you are ready to start your first how to single crochet stitch.